-The hotel’s lobby is big, bright, and open like the Alcron in Prague, with just a hint of a more modest feel.
-Outside the lobby, there’s a vestibule with a small gift shop to buy souvenirs and other essential items.
-Across from the front desk is a bar and restaurant area that, on the weekends, had soothing live music.
+The hotel’s lobby is big, bright, and open like the Alcron in Prague.
+Outside the lobby, there’s a vestibule with a small gift shop to buy souvenirs and other essential items…like umbrellas which came in handy for 1 of the days we were in Budapest.

 Like this post?
 Please share it on social media using the share buttons below!